wallarm/product-documentation/docs/latest/api-sessions/exploring.md

 You can use search and filters.
 In search, fuzzy terms (`*` and `?`) are acceptable.
 The search will be performed on the endpoints that were accessed in the sessions.

+## Limitations

+Currently API Sessions have some limitations.
+In the **API Sessions** section:

+* The [credential stuffing](../about-wallarm/credential-stuffing.md), [brute force](../admin-en/configuration-guides/protecting-against-bruteforce.md), [forced browsing](../admin-en/configuration-guides/protecting-against-forcedbrowsing.md), and [BOLA](../admin-en/configuration-guides/protecting-against-bola-trigger.md) attack types are not marked.
+* The [denylisted](../user-guides/ip-lists/overview.md) events are not presented.

 ## Inspecting sessions with requests to shadow APIs

 You can [get a list of shadow API endpoints](../api-discovery/rogue-api.md#viewing-found-rogue-apis) using the **API Discovery** module.
 Then, in **API Sessions**, use search to get the list of sessions with requests to these endpoints.